-The nice weather is (slowly) arriving!
-You’re thinking about getting a new swimming pool, or maybe you already have one.
-The safety standards for private pools changed in July 2021.
+Now that warm weather is here, you’re in luck if you have a pool or access to a friend’s!
+Just don’t forget that safety standards for private pools changed in July 2021.
 If your pool doesn’t meet these standards, you could face a fine of $500 or more.

 End of acquired rights

-If your pool was installed before November 1st, 2010, you have until July 1st, 2023, to meet most of the safety standards described in this article.
-However, the government intends to postpone this deadline to September 1, 2025.
+If your pool was installed before November 1st, 2010, you have until September 30, 2025, to meet most of the safety standards described in this article.

 Limiting access to the pool